 - All driving aids with the exceptions of clutch assists will be disallowed.

-- The sim date and time of day will be carried over from session to session on race day.
+- The SimTime will always be set to the real life date of the race plus 6 months.
+The sim date and time of day will be carried over from session to session on race day.
 Roughly 5 minutes of in-game time will pass on each session transition.

 - All cars in a class will be gridded together, meaning that cars from faster classes, that do not have a qualifying time, will receive a grid slot at the end of their class' field instead of the whole field.